-15.1 Fireman's Outfit
+15.1 Fireman's Outfit (2015)

 FFV 1, 2 and 3 are to have the minimum number of fireman's outfits as indicated in 5-4-1/Table 1.
+These fireman's outfits are in addition to those required in 4-7-3/15.5.2 of the Rules.
 Fireman's outfit is to include the following:

-- A self-contained breathing apparatus capable of functioning for at least 30 minutes and having a capacity of at least 1200 liters (42 ft) of free air.
+- A self-contained breathing apparatus capable of functioning for at least 30 minutes and having a capacity of at least 1200 liters (42 ft3) of free air.
 At least one set of fully charged spare air bottles of at least equivalent capacity is to be provided for each apparatus. - An electric hand lantern capable of at least three hours continuous operation. - Protective helmet, boots and gloves composed of an electrically resistant substance. - Water-resistant, protective clothing to protect skin from heat radiation, fire and from burns and scalding by steam. - A fireproof lifeline, with lifeline belt or harness, attached by means of a snap hook.
 The lifeline is to be certified by the manufacturer as being of strength suitable for the service intended, with a length suitable for the range of operations intended. - Information on the fireman's outfit is to be displayed at a storage area for the user.
 Data is also to be included in the operating booklet, which is to be accessible for the crew's information.
 The information to be displayed and operating booklet data are to include particulars on capability of lifelines (holding capacity and length), lanterns (operating time) and breathing apparatus (time).